awesomejie/Price-Finder/README.md

 python main.py
 ```

-Results are generated in file "outputs.txt".
+That's it.
+Results in JSON format are generated in file "outputs.txt".

-It took ~4min on my PC with 8-core and 16G memory for the program to finish matching with the current "listings.txt" and "products.txt".

 To test on new datasets, replace "listings.txt" and "products.txt" in the data folder and run `python main.py`.